 Create a sales and marketing funnel that includes buyer stages from lead, marketing qualified lead (MQL), sales qualified lead (SQL), opportunity and customer.
 Identify when leads drop off the funnel and at what stage.
 For example, you could be generating lots of MQLs but the prospect is not converting, which could mean you need to review your buyer persona.
 Reviewing the funnel allows you to identify the gaps and improve your efforts for future marketing campaigns.

 One of the most vital parts in making your demand strategy work is the relationship between sales and marketing.

 Working towards the same goal is vital so both can be accountable for growth and revenue to the business.
 Setting lead qualification targets such as lead SLA’s, which lays out how a lead should be treated or providing sales enablement around your content topics, so sales can be equipped and ready to speak to the prospect.

-Getting to know each other and having fun is the best part of being in a startup.
+Getting to know each other and having fun is the best part of being in a SaaS startup.
 Enjoy it!

 Francesca St John-Caleb is a Marketing Manager, Demand Generation for GatherContent